COVID-19: Leaving Australia

 Read more about the international COVID-19 vaccination certificate.

 Before considering travel, be aware:

 - Flights may be difficult to find – both for leaving and returning to Australia.
-Many countries have closed their borders to foreign citizens and travel regulations and restrictions are changing often and at short notice.
 Be prepared for possible delays and disruptions to your travel.

 - Many travel insurance policies won't cover claims relating to COVID-19.
 Read insurance policies carefully to know what will and won't be covered.